 Leadership asks for a lot of self-discipline that the self-indulgent aren’t really so keen on.
-Leaders must often give up immediate gratification, which is something their followers would want no part of—even as they are busy resenting the one who leads.
+Leaders must often give up immediate gratification.
+This is something their followers would want no part of, even as they are busy resenting the one who leads.
 Followers also wouldn’t be too quick to sign up for the associated risks—risk of exposure, criticism, slander and hostility—that those in the limelight must have the strength to withstand.

 Let’s face it, it’s way easier to be an ordinary citizen than to be the leader of a nation.
 It’s just easier to follow than to lead.
 Followers can slack—even be a bit lazy—not needing to care that much, try that hard, think that deeply.
 It simply doesn’t take a whole lot of courage to follow.

 Leaders, on the other hand, create a following through their devotion to their task and by giving their best; they have the opportunity to use their power for the good of all.
 True leaders don’t shun the many inconveniences connected with their task.
-This, in a nutshell, describes the divinity that is contained in regimes of monarchy and feudalism.
+This, in a nutshell, describes the divinity that lives within the regimes of monarchy and feudalism.

 It’s not hard to see how this could be distorted by selfish people who are ruthless and irresponsible; who abuse their position and use it for their own personal power or material gain; who obstruct justice and unfoldment of the law, and block beauty and fairness.
-But a true monarch who stands solidly at the helm of a ship is always divinely inspired.
+But divine inspiration is always guiding a true monarch who stands solidly at the helm of a ship.
 They must actively seek that inspiration and put it above all else, or abuse will prevail.

 Back in the day, when people were generally not well-developed enough to take on the responsibility for governing themselves, these monarchy systems appeared on Earth.
 People needed to be guided, and so certain highly developed beings were incarnated to fulfill the task of leading them.
 Sooner or later, though, the temptations became too much for them.
 So then along came leaders who took over rulership using force or manipulation, abusing their position and using their power to their advantage.

 How does this political system show up in the human psyche?
 It’s not really so hard to detect.
-First, we each have an innate inner talent to lead in some way, to serve a cause by assuming some type of responsibility.
-No matter how buried, such talents can be lured out of their dormant state, bringing a person onto their right path.
+First, we each have an innate inner talent to lead in some way.
+We are each called to serve a cause by assuming some type of responsibility.
+No matter how buried, such talents can be lured out of their dormant state.
+This will bring a person onto their right path.

 If we choose not to cultivate our talents, we will then become followers who have fewer rights and privileges.
 As we wish.
 But c’mon, if we don’t wish to take on the higher calling of leading, standing exposed and risking everything that goes along with this, we don’t have a right to complain when others step up.

 We can apply this equally to overt outer leadership as much as to very subtle expressions.
-We might be a school teacher, an office supervisor, or in any other framework a leader, a “monarch”—or simply be a follower.
+We might be a school teacher, an office supervisor, or in any other framework a leader, a “monarch”.
+Or we may simply be a follower.
 Both roles have their value and are distinctly different.
 We need to know which one we are choosing.

 The term “rulership” refers not only to political expression.
 Wherever our talents lie, we hold the possibility for higher rulership, in the best sense of this word.
 And the first place we should be applying it is toward ourselves.
-This means we need to develop a certain amount of discipline, firmness and strength to not succumb to every whim of our lower nature.
+This means we need to develop a certain amount of discipline.
+For we will need firmness and strength to not succumb to every whim of our lower nature.
 We won’t be able to dish out discipline in a fair and balanced way if we haven’t learned to have a little discipline with ourselves.

 So in each soul, both the monarch and the serf exist.
 How do we react to that part that wants to cheat, to get results without earning them, to have a free ride without giving anything in return?
 Or do we take discipline well within ourselves, earning our authority in our immediate environment by the way we lead our lives?
 Then the “monarch principle” is acting in a harmonious, meaningful way that behaves appropriately toward the “responsible citizen principle” in us.